 Stock Comparison

-In analyzing the stock price movements of Snowflake Inc. (SNOW) and Teradata Corporation (TDC) over the past year, we can observe significant price fluctuations and trading dynamics that provide insights into their respective market performances.
+In this section, I will analyze the stock price movements and trading dynamics of Snowflake Inc. (SNOW) and Teradata Corporation (TDC) over the past year, focusing on key price changes that have shaped the market sentiment around these companies.

 Trend Analysis